I saw my nieces in the basement. They’re up from Florida and are the best.

 If you could relive one moment over and over again, what would it be?

 A moment is so quick, isn’t it?
 Maybe something at my wedding, because everyone I love was there and having fun.
+I’m so glad we hired Catherine j.
+Gross Photography for our wedding.
 Or I guess something intimate with my wife.
 Or really, any good laugh.
 But wouldn’t this moment inevitably become stale and ruined?
 That’s a very tough one.
 I need to know exactly how long a moment is.

 What is the worst advice you’ve ever received?